sadSader/lua-language-server-wiki/FAQ.md

 Question still unanswered?
 Ask away on the [discussions page](https://github.com/sumneko/lua-language-server/discussions/categories/q-a)!

-> Please make sure to check for duplicate discussions first :heart:
+> Please make sure to check for duplicate discussions first ❤️
 >
 > It can help you find an answer quicker and helps keeps things organized.